Nutrition for Stroke Survivors

 If you don’t have a food scale, 800 grams is roughly six cups of whatever your favorite fruits and vegetables may be.
 On her website, Synkowski outlines the foods that count toward the challenge and sample meals that hit the 800 gram threshold.

-An example of what I ate in a day recently to reach 800 grams.
+An example of what I recently ate in a day to reach 800 grams.

 As Kelly and Juliet Starrett write in their book Built to Move “The easiest way to hit 800 grams is to include fruits and vegetables at every meal and snack.”